-Evidence shows there are significant health long-term benefits when starting HIV treatment as soon as possible after diagnosis.
+Evidence shows there are significant long-term health benefits when starting HIV treatment as soon as possible after diagnosis.
 Starting early also means your viral load may become undetectable sooner - once this happens, HIV is no longer transmitted sexually (undetectable = untransmittable).
 In Aotearoa, you can access publicly funded treatment as early as you wish, regardless of your immigration status.

 Registering with an HIV specialist